 Are students required to use any textbooks?

-The curriculum for PreK - 2nd grade is textbook-based.
-For grades 3-12, Christian textbook materials are built into the online curriculum.
-Students in grades 3-12 may also have required purchases, typically for science and English.
-Families should review each course’s description for a “Required Purchase” note, which will list any textbooks, science equipment, etc. needed for the course.
+The curriculum for PreK–2nd grade is textbook-based.
+For grades 3–12, textbooks are built into the online Ignitia platform.
+Students in grades 3–12 may be required to purchase additional material, typically for science and English courses.
+Families should review each course description for the phrase “Required Purchase”; this lists any textbooks, science equipment, and other materials needed for the course.
 High school students taking AP and Dual Enrollment courses have required textbooks, as noted on each AP and Dual Enrollment course overview.

 How much time do students have to finish the school year?

 The school year consists of 180 days, which is about nine months.
 Students are required to finish all work assigned within a given timeframe.
 Students enrolled in a one-semester course will have up to 90 school days, which is about four and a half months, to complete the course.
 For an additional fee, EA offers summer school to those students who need more time to complete the school year.